All Products

 Scenarios

-The BST model processes behavior sequence data.
-It takes a sequence of behavior event IDs as input and outputs a 0 or 1 as the classification result.
+The BST model takes a sequence of behavior event IDs as input and outputs a classification result of 0 or 1.

-This behavior sequence is then converted into the following sequence of event IDs: 0, 1, 2, 3, 3, 3, 4, 5, 3, 6.
-The sequence is then passed to the BST model as a string.
-The model analyzes the sequence and returns a classification result of 0 or 1.
-This result indicates which predefined category the behavior sequence belongs to.
+This sequence is passed to the BST model as a comma-separated string.
+The model analyzes the pattern and returns a classification result of 0 or 1, indicating which predefined category the behavior sequence belongs to.

 Prerequisites

-• The cluster is an Enterprise Edition, Basic Edition, or Data Lakehouse Edition cluster.
+• The cluster runs Enterprise Edition, Basic Edition, or Data Lakehouse Edition.

 Note

-• The AI resource group feature must be enabled.
+• The AI resource group feature is enabled.
 This feature is in public preview.
 To enable it, contact technical support.

 Step 1: Create an AI resource group and attach it to a regular resource group

-To run machine learning tasks using SQL, you need two types of resource groups:
+Running machine learning tasks through SQL requires two types of resource groups:

-• AI resource group: This group is designed to support machine learning tasks.
-It manages the GPU resources required for these tasks and supports compute-intensive operations in model training and prediction.
+• AI resource group: Manages the GPU resources required for compute-intensive operations such as model training and prediction.

-• Regular resource group: This group is used to process standard SQL queries, such as generating training data or running prediction functions.
+• Regular resource group: Processes standard SQL queries, including those that generate training data or call prediction functions.

-SQL statements are first submitted to the regular resource group.
-If the system detects that a SQL statement requires AI computation, the task is automatically forwarded to the attached AI resource group for execution.
+When you submit a SQL statement to the regular resource group, the system detects whether the statement requires AI computation.
+If it does, the system automatically forwards the task to the attached AI resource group for execution.

-Therefore, you must first create an AI resource group and attach it to a regular resource group.
+Create an AI resource group first, then attach it to a regular resource group.

 1. Log on to the AnalyticDB for MySQL console.
 In the upper-left corner of the console, select a region.
 In the left-side navigation pane, click Clusters.
 Find the cluster that you want to manage and click the cluster ID.